typedb/typedb-docs/0001-typedb/02-dev/06-infer.md

 1. Adding a limit to the query.
 Without a limit, the reasoning engine is forced to explore all possible ways to answer the query exhaustively.
-If you only need 1 answer, adding `limit 1;` to the match query can significantly improve query times.
+If we only need 1 answer, adding `limit 1;` to the match query can significantly improve query times.
 2. Using the same transaction for multiple reasoning queries.
 Because inferred data is cleared between transactions, running the same or similar queries within one transaction can reuse previously inferred data.
 Combined with a limit